Encroachment: Definition And What It Means In Real Estate

-One of the things many people don’t realize about homeownership is that coming up with the down payment and closing on your house is only the beginning.
+Many people don’t realize that coming up with a down payment and closing on your house is only the beginning of homeownership.
 Once you move in and begin making the property your own, many other challenges can arise.

-For instance, many people are surprised to find that relationships with certain neighbors can be a source of stress and frustration.
-And one of the biggest areas where problems arise is encroachment.
+For instance, many homeowners are surprised to find that relationships with neighbors can be a source of stress and frustration.
+And one of the biggest problem areas is often encroachment.

-Encroachment means one of your neighbors seems to not notice – or not care – that their trees, garden, or shed are encroaching on your property.
-If left unresolved, encroachment can lead to a whole host of problems, so it should be addressed sooner rather than later.
+Encroachment means one of your neighbors seems to not notice – or not care – that their tree, garden or shed – to name a few examples – is encroaching on your land.
+If left unresolved, encroachment can lead to a host of issues, so it’s better to address it sooner rather than later.

-At this point, you may be unclear as to what encroachment is.
-Encroachment is defined as one property owner violating their neighbor’s rights by building or extending some feature and crossing onto their neighbor’s property lines.
+Encroachment in real estate is defined as one property owner violating their neighbor’s rights by building or extending some feature and crossing onto their neighbor’s property lines.

 While encroachment may seem harmless, it can lead to liability issues, damage to your property, and problems at the time of sale.